simo1c/GateMeClass/tutorial/readme.md

 Parameters description:

-testing_set          --> Matrix of expression
+testing_set         : Matrix of expression
-marker_table         --> Manually curated table of markers reject_option        --> default "T"
+marker_table        : Manually curated table of markers reject_option       : default "T"
-GMM_parameterization --> GMM (Gaussian-Mixture-Model) parameter: default "V" (Variance) or "E" (Equal) RSS                  --> RSS (Ranked-Set-Sampling) observations, used to have a better resolution: default "T" k                    --> k-NN (k-Nearest-Neighbour), used to refine the uncertain labels to the most similar already annotated sampling             --> default "0.1" verbose              --> default "T" seed                 --> default = 1
+GMM_parameterization: GMM (Gaussian-Mixture-Model) parameter: default "V" (Variance) or "E" (Equal) RSS                 : RSS (Ranked-Set-Sampling) observations, used to have a better resolution: default "T" k                   : k-NN (k-Nearest-Neighbour), used to refine the uncertain labels to the most similar already annotated sampling            : default "0.1" verbose             : default "T" seed                : default = 1

 The output of this function will be saved in a variable (*res*).
 This object is relatively complex, because it contains different informations.

-1) labels          --> class: character
+1) labels           (class: character)
-2) marker_table    --> class: tbl_df ; tbl ; data.frame
+2) marker_table     (class: tbl_df ; tbl ; data.frame)
-3) cell_signatures --> class: data.frame
+3) cell_signatures  (class: data.frame)

 These different fields are easily accessible with the "$" character: